-Your Committee on Labor, Culture and the Arts, to which was referred S.C.R.
-No. 242 entitled:
+Your Committees on Transportation and Culture and the Arts and Public Safety and Intergovernmental and Military Affairs, to which was referred S.R.
+No. 110 entitled:

-Your Committee received testimony in support of this measure from the Department of Business, Economic Development, and Tourism; Hawai‘i Alliance for Arts Education dba Hawai‘i Arts Alliance; and one individual.
-Your Committee received comments on this measure from the State Foundation on Culture and the Arts.
+Your Committees received testimony in support of this measure from the Office of Veterans' Services, Hawaii Emergency Management Agency, and one individual.
+Your Committees received comments on this measure from the State Foundation on Culture and the Arts.

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 242, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
-No. 242, S.D.
-1.
+As affirmed by the records of votes of the members of your Committees on Transportation and Culture and the Arts and Public Safety and Intergovernmental and Military Affairs that are attached to this report, your Committees concur with the intent and purpose of S.R.
+No. 110 and recommend its adoption.